What is emotional spending?

 Setting a savings goal can help you to divvy up your money properly into the set budget from the first point.
 Shift the focus from saving what’s left to saving first and spending what’s left.
 Work out what’s left after you’ve saved £X into your house deposit, paid all your bills and set aside a small amount for your emergency fund.
 This can be your disposable income budget and you know that it’s helping you manage your money on the way to a goal that you really want to reach.
 This is when emotions towards a certain goal can really help with saving, not just spending.

 When you are going to spend with the money in your disposable income budget, give yourself time to decide whether you really need it or even want it that badly – is it just a fleeting moment?
 Whatever you’re going to buy will probably be there again tomorrow or the next day and taking 24 hours to think about the purchasing decision could make you get over the emotion that was driving you to spend.

 Taking a whole week to not spend on anything ‘non-essential’ could really kick start a savings habit and help you to break down emotional spending habits.
 Why not try it if you feel like a challenge could help you create a more mindful relationship with money?

 Reynolds also added, “It's important to organise your finances, avoid overspending and to resist emotional purchases that lift your mood briefly.
 Shift focus on to your health, wellbeing, and happiness, and reach out to charities like The Wolfpack Project that can help support you."

 If you find yourself worrying about your finances or are concerned that money worries are significantly affecting your mental health, reach out to your GP or visit resources such as Mind.co.uk to read about managing your stress.
-Visit the Mental Health & Money Toolkit for some additional advice.
+Visit the Mental Health and Money Toolkit for some additional advice.